 BURGUNDY VS BORDEAUX

 Bordeaux is like “old money,” a wine region founded by the Romans with a focal point port city and access to trading, wine distribution, and growth.
 Burgundy, on the other hand, is land-locked up in France’s north-eastern region, and much smaller, about 74,000 acres of vineyards to Bordeaux’s roughly 300,000.
 Bordeaux is a blend i.e. Cabernet Sauvignon and Merlot in the main.
 Burgundy is single varietal terroir, aka Pinot Noir.

 I hope that I haven’t overloaded on information above.
 It is extremely hard to encapsulate Burgundy in a blog post, to be honest.
 The one thing I would like you to take away is that even at the lowest regional level, they are all still wines made in one of the best wine regions in all the world.
 Both red and white Burgundies are the wines that made Pinot Noir and Chardonnay famous and they are worth enjoying no matter what level you purchase.

 Whatever you fancy, whatever the season, whatever the occasion, there is always a Burgundy wine to suit your mood.
-Here, you will find our current Burgundy 2017 En Primeur offer from Green Acres.
+Here, you will find our current Burgundy wine range on offer from the Green Acres team.
 Pick any of them and taste the Bourgogne appellations at the perfect moment, with friends or family.

 One last thing – did you know that we launched the Green Acres mobile app recently?
 Now you can bring us home in your pocket.
 Book tables, learn of special offers, check events, connect with us, earn loyalty rewards and much more.
 We would really appreciate if you would click on either of the tabs below to download for free.